 Description

-Tossing big wedges of golden halloumi in a glossy, sticky honey harissa sauce is honestly my idea of heaven.
-PLUS, it takes less than 15 minutes to pull together so it’s perfect for when you want something fast.
-Sweet honey + salty halloumi + spicy harissa = sensational.
+Tossing big wedges of golden halloumi in a glossy, sticky honey harissa sauce is my idea of heaven.
+This honey and harissa glazed halloumi takes less than 15 minutes to make so is perfect for when you want something fast.
+A fabulous, crowd-pleasing appetizer.

-Serve this with a crunchy salad, piled on top of hummus, as part of a cheese board, with fresh bread (try it with focaccia, rosemary parmesan bread or flatbreads), crackers (pita chips or sourdough crackers are great) or just by itself as the perfect bite with a glass of wine.
+Serve this with a crunchy salad, piled on top of creamy oil-free hummus on fluffy two-ingredient dough flatbreads, as part of a cheese board, with fresh bread (try it with no-knead chili cheese focaccia or no-knead rosemary parmesan bread), crackers (baked crunchy pita chips or sourdough discard crackers are great), or just by itself as the perfect bite with a glass of wine.

 Ingredients